CesarChretien/KotlinMeetupApp/README.md

 # Step 2

 Welcome to the second step of this tutorial, time to dive into actual code this time (welcome to Android development, where getting a basic app to run is half the battle)!
 Since we're building a chat app, authentication is crucial, which we're going to tackle during this step.
+To start this step, enter the following in your terminal:

+git checkout step-2 -f

 ### Goal of step 2